Vacation rentals in Tel Aviv-Yafo

 Everyone visits Tel Aviv Yafo with their personal objectives and a list of places that they must see.
 It all depends on your reasons for visiting since many come here for a pilgrimage of sorts due to the religious sites here.
 Those who visit otherwise may wish to explore the beautiful beaches, historical sites, museums, street art and market culture.

 The port of Tel Aviv Yafo is busy but there is much to do there.
 Check out the incredible views of the beaches with a special visit to the promenade.
 This is situated towards the western corner of the city.
 It is best to walk or cycle in pleasant weather and get some exercise while enjoying the coastal beauty.
 Grab a bite to eat at one of the excellent restaurants and cafés near the promenade.
 The exciting nightlife of Tel Aviv Yafo involves partying all night long at the fun-filled discos, clubs and bars.
 There are street performers on the promenade as well so there’s not a single dull moment in the city.
-The beaches in this area are ideal for
+The beaches in this area are ideal for families with something for everyone to enjoy.
+Children can spend hours in the playground while the adults sunbathe or swim.
+Places like Gordon Beach, Frishman Beach and Banana Beach provide terrific facilities for tourists.

 Saint Peter’s Monastery